projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 export default SomeComponent;
 ```

-Some queries are quite common that these were extracted to their own custom
+Some queries are quite common that these were extracted as a custom React hook.
-React hook.
-The above query is equivalent to using the `useDefaultPostImage`
+The above query is equivalent to using the `useDefaultPostImage` React hook:
-React hook:

 ```tsx
 import { Img } from 'gatsby-image';